jax-ml/bonsai/bonsai/models/gemma3/README.md

 ### Remaining Tasks

-1. Implement KV caching to speed up inference
-2. JIT Compile forward pass
-3. Finish the `run_model.py` example.
+1. Finish the `run_model.py` example.
 Add timing and profiling.
-4. Optimize based on the profiling.
+2. Optimize based on the profiling.
-5. Implement sharding.
+3. Implement sharding.
-6. Get the `lm_head` from the weights.
-7. Update to include other model sizes
+4. Update to include other model sizes

-### Implementation Notes
-The implementation matches the HF one pretty well.
-To get KV caching working, we have to pad things.
-We also have to pad the token_type_ids on the right with 0's.
+5. Clean up code (variable names, etc.)
+6. Implement with batching